deadlyvipers/dojo_rules/introduction.md

 Introduction
 ------------
 This file contains an introduction from Chris.
+My favorate Code School path is Javascript.